bcattaneo/komet/README.md

 ### About
 Really simple HTTP API proxy.
-Just configure a URL whitelist, some optional headers (e.g. CORS) and run.
+Just configure a URL whitelist, some optional headers (e.g. CORS), a port and run.

 ### Usage
 #### Set envs